superphy/acheron/tutorials/steinkey_et_al_2021.md

 ### `for drug in AMP AMC AZM CHL CIP CRO FOX GEN NAL SXT TET TIO STR KAN; do acheron build model -x grdi -y salm_amr -l AMR_MIC -f 1000 -m XGB -c 8 -a $drug -t 11mer --cluster slurm --trial 10; done`

 We can then do the opposite, training on grdi and using those models to predict resistance to NCBI and PATRIC data.

+### python acheron/helpers/rerun_missed.py

+This will run all tests as seen in the steinkey_et_al_2021 paper.

+### python acheron/helpers/add_resources.py

+If running using slurm, you can pull the wall time and the max RAM from sacct.
+This command will add Elapsed time and max ram to the summary file in the results folder, alongside accuracy, various error rates.
+Its important to note that ram is sampled in intervals, not continously (which would have preformance implications).
+So if there was a temporary spike in RAM that did not exceed the allocated memory of that specific job, MaxRSS might not catch that spike.
+Also, if a job failed and then was finished in a 2nd job, that test will have 2 sacct files. i.e. trials 1-4 might have a different jobid as trials 5-10.
+Therefore, if generating average RAM use, trials 1-4 will have to be divided by 4, and trials 5-10 will have to be divided by 6.